databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_combineavg(tiles)

-    Combines a collection of raster tiles by averaging the pixel values.
+    Combines a collection of tile tiles by averaging the pixel values.

-    :param tiles: A column containing an array of raster tiles.
+    :param tiles: A column containing an array of tile tiles.
     :type tiles: Column (ArrayType(RasterTileType))
     :rtype: Column: RasterTileType

 .. note::
   **Notes**
     - Each tile in :code:`tiles` must have the same extent, number of bands, pixel data type, pixel size and coordinate reference system.
-    - The output raster will have the same extent, number of bands, pixel data type, pixel size and coordinate reference system as the input tiles.
+    - The output tile will have the same extent, number of bands, pixel data type, pixel size and coordinate reference system as the input tiles.

     Also, see :ref:`rst_combineavg_agg` function.
 ..